How To Make Beef Bone Broth In Crock Pot [COMPLETE GUIDE]

 8. Cool and Store: Allow the beef bone broth to cool at room temperature before refrigerating.
 Once cooled, any excess fat will solidify on the surface, making it easier to remove.
 Store the broth in airtight containers in the refrigerator for up to 5 days, or freeze it for longer storage.

-Related: How To Cook Pork Chop In Crock Pot [COMPLETE GUIDE]
+Related: How To Make Pork And Sauerkraut In Crock Pot [COMPLETE GUIDE]

 Tips